 Businesses were able to choose the qualifying period as any three consecutive months from September 2021 to March 2022, compared to the same period in either 2019 or 2020.

 Eligible sectors include catering, hospitality, retail (non-essential), and lifestyle sectors.
 The aim of the Scheme is provide support during the period December 2021 to March 2022.

 Financial assistance available under this Scheme for eligible businesses is either:

-Applications for this Scheme opened on Friday 10th December 2021 and will close on Friday 15th April 2022 at 5:30pm.
+Applications for this Scheme opened on Friday 10th December 2021 and closed on Friday 15th April 2022 at 5:30pm.
 Any issues with submitted applications must be resolved by Friday 29th April 2022.
 Failure to resolve issues by this date will result in the application being closed and no payment will be made.

 The Economic Recovery Group also announced a further grant of up to £6,000 for businesses in the same sectors to specifically cover any impact on trading in December 2021 and the usually busy Christmas period.
 Click here for more information and to apply.

 In order to qualify for the Scheme and financial assistance all applicants must:

 a) Have experienced an 18.6% or more reduction (further reduced to 15% for those businesses who declare increased staff costs) in turnover during the three months prior to application date compared to same period in 2019 or 2020.
 Important note – New startup businesses which do not have comparable trading figures may be eligible.
 New startup businesses are encouraged to contact the Department prior to applying to discuss their eligibility

 b) For a self-employed applicant only, confirm that the business is their primary source of income.
 Please refer to the below definition of primary source of income;